 Both programs are entirely online.
 This distance education format marries traditional educational approaches with real world application leading to a state-of-the-art interactive learning experience – the Brewing Practicum.
-To this end, the program has partnered with Oskar Blues Brewing, the Alabama Brewing Industry, and Craft Brewers nationally, to showcase best practices in all aspects of the brewing process and brewing industry.
-The program is also proud to partner with Oskar Blues on the award of a few targeted scholarship opportunities.
+To this end, the program has partnered with New Realm Brewing Company and other craft beer industry members nationally, to showcase best practices in all aspects of the brewing process and brewing industry.